Blessing of the Throats: Background

 Article 1625 from The Book of Blessings contains a brief historical background of the blessing of throats:

 Details regarding the miraculous healing of the boy vary.
 One account relates that the miracle occurred during the journey to take Blaise to prison when he placed his hand on the boy's head and prayed; another that the miracle happened while Blaise was in prison when he picked up two candles provided to him and formed a cross around the boy's throat.

 The use of candles for the blessing of throats stems from the candles that Blaise used while in prison.
 When an old woman's pig had been miraculously rescued from a wolf by Saint Blaise, she would visit him in prison, bringing him food and candles to bring him light in his dark cell.

 Ritual

 In the modern Roman Rite

 Articles 1626 and 1627 explain when and how the blessing takes place:

-The candles may be joined together by a red ribbon, the color of martyrdom.
+The candles may be joined by a red ribbon, the color of martyrdom.
 Although it is the general custom to touch the throat with the candles, it is not required, especially if the candles are lit.
 The candles may be held over the person.

 If all cannot be blessed individually, the celebrant, without candles, extends his hands over the assembly and says the prayer of blessing.